xiaoronglv/CKAD-exercises/a.core_concepts.md

 </p>
 </details>

-### Get the YAML for a new ResourceQuota called 'myrq' with hard limits of 1 CPU, 1G memory and 2 pods without creating it
+### Get the YAML for a new ResourceQuota called 'myrq' with hard limits of 1 CPU, 1G memory and 2 pods without creating it (🔴 x 1)

 <details><summary>show</summary>
 <p>